-Our remuneration policy has the objective of providing remuneration in a form which will attract, retain and motivate members of the Board of Management as top managers of a major international company, while protecting and promoting the company’s objectives.
-It is aligned with the executive remuneration policy of the company overall.
-Our policy seeks to provide remuneration at the median level of the external market.
+Our remuneration policy has the objective of providing remuneration in a form which will attract, retain and engage members of the Board of Management as top managers of a major international company, while protecting and promoting the company’s objectives.
+The design of the remuneration structure supports both our short and long-term objectives, whereas the emphasis is on long-term value creation.
+The remuneration policy for the Board of Management is aligned with the executive remuneration policy of the company overall.
+Our policy seeks to provide market competitive remuneration, where we use the median level of the external market as a reference point.

 The remuneration of the members of the Board of Management consists of the following elements:

 - Performance-related short-term incentive (STI), with share-matching opportunity

 - Performance-related long-term incentive (LTI) in the form of shares

 The various elements of the remuneration package are set out in more detail below.

 The base salary is determined by the Supervisory Board.